marcizhu/readme-chess/README.md

 ## Some extra information

 All games are automatically archived into the `games/` folder.
 The current game is always called `games/current.pgn`, and the archived games always follow the pattern `games/game-yyyymmdd-HHMMSS.pgn`.
 You can download the archived games and review them using an external application.
-Each move in that PGN file has a comment specifying who performed each move so you can see which moves you made!
+Each move in the PGN file has a comment specifying who performed each move so you can see which moves you made!

 Finally, this is my first project using Python, so don't be too harsh on my coding skills.
 If you find any problem, feel free to submit an issue or open a PR and I will be more than happy to take a look at it!

 ## Credits

-Thanks to @timburgan for the initial idea.
+Thanks to [@timburgan](https://github.com/timburgan) for the initial idea.
 This project is heavily inspired on his.
 Also, big thanks to the authors and contributors of [python-chess](https://python-chess.readthedocs.io/en/latest/), [PyGithub](https://pygithub.readthedocs.io/en/latest/) and [EndBug/add-and-commit](https://github.com/EndBug/add-and-commit).
 Without their libraries, this project would have been impossible :heart:

 ## License